 As you are setting up your publishing business, there are numbers of just basic chores that need to be taken care of.

 After you have your business checking account, so you don’t have to change these later, set up publishing accounts on Amazon, PubIt!
-(B&N), Kobo, Smashwords, and CreateSpace (For trade paper.
-Yeah, I know, you might switch to LightningSource for POD later, but early on save the mistake money and do CreateSpace.
-Or do as I have done and set up accounts on both.
-Just practice on CreateSpace where you don’t get charged for every mistake.)
+(B&N), Kobo, Smashwords, and CreateSpace.

-Note: there are many other book sales sites such as iBooks and OmniLit, but you can get to them later. (iBooks you can get to through Smashwords.)
+Note: there are many other book sales sites such as iBooks and OmniLit, but you can get to them later. (iBooks you can get to through Smashwords and other places until you get it all figured out.)

-Set up a placeholder web site, even if it is under construction as WMG Publishing website was most of 2012 and is now getting rebuilt as we go into 2014.
+Set up a placeholder web site, even if it is under construction as WMG Publishing website was most of 2014.
 You’ll get it fixed later.
 For WMG Publishing Inc., later has finally arrived the second time.
+And we are still on only stage two of the process as I write this in the summer of 2014.

 There are other chores, like starting to explore how to get books in libraries and how to get ISBN numbers if you even want them, but for now, just stay with the first three.
 I’ll talk about ISBN numbers and library sales in future chapters in this series.